Trusted Albuquerque, NM Probation Violations Defense Attorney

 Attorneys Fighting Probation Violation Charges with Experience and Expertise

-Probation is often offered as a compromise to first-time offenders and others who a court feels would best be served by probation rather than serving time.
+Probation is often offered as a compromise to first-time offenders and others who a court feels would best be served by it rather than serving time.
 Probation allows you to skip out on any potential jail or prison time in exchange for weekly or monthly reporting and evident signs of rehabilitation.
-Probation seems quite lenient when offered to offenders, although many unfortunately do not abide by its rules and restrictions, seemingly not phased by any penalties.
+It seems quite lenient when offered to offenders, although many unfortunately do not abide by its rules and restrictions, seemingly not phased by any penalties.
 However, this is a tragic mistake as any violation of your probation can result in heightened, severe penalties.
-If you have been charged with probation violation, consult an experienced Albuquerque probation violations lawyer who can devise a strategy to ensure you do not receive heightened penalties.
+If you have been charged with this type of violation, consult an experienced Albuquerque probation violations lawyer who can devise a strategy to ensure you do not receive heightened penalties.

 Probation Violation in New Mexico

 Probation is given as an alternative form of sentencing to defendants who appear as though they can amend their ways, or complete rehabilitation.
-When a judge agrees to probation as a means of punishment, the judge also assigns a probation officer to you, who is in charge of ensuring you abide by the terms of your probation.
+When a judge agrees to it as a means of punishment, the judge also assigns a probation officer to you, who is in charge of ensuring you abide by the terms of it.
 You will have to regularly meet with this person to ensure you are meeting the terms of your probation.
-If you miss these meetings you can be liable for a probation violation, which is often the leading cause of probation violations.
+If you miss these meetings you can be liable for a violation, which is often the leading cause of probation violations.

 - You are arrested for a new offense